Dunedan/mbp-2016-linux/README.md

 Battery life is still suboptimal, because power saving modes for several devices, like display (panel self refresh), SSD or the Thunderbolt controllers, aren't working yet.
-You can expected a battery life of less than 4 hours.
+You can expect a battery life of less than 4 hours.

 ## Bluetooth